qrtl/rpl-oca/attachment_delete_restrict/README.rst

 #.
 Go to *Settings > Techinical > Database Structure > Models*.
 #.
 Open a model for which attachment deletion should be restricted.
 #.
-Select 'Restrict Attachment Deletion', and assign 'Attachment Deletion Users' as
+Select 'Restrict Attachment Deletion', and assign 'Attachment Deletion Groups' and/or
-   necessary (if no assignment, no one can delete the attachments of this model).
+   'Attachment Deletion Users' as necessary (if no assignment, no one can delete the attachments of this model).

-For assigning 'Attachment Deletion Users' to the model, you can alternatively add the model in the 'Attachment Deletion Models' tab in the user form.
+For assigning 'Attachment Deletion Groups'/'Attachment Deletion Users' to the model, you can alternatively add the model in the 'Attachment Deletion Models' tab in the respective group/user form.

 Bug Tracker
 ===========